raytzou/CSSharp-sm_hide/README.md

 ---

-*This plugin enhances the Counter-Strike 2 experience by providing players with more control over their visual environment while maintaining fair gameplay for all participants.*
+*This plugin enhances the Counter-Strike 2 experience by providing players with more control over their visual environment while maintaining fair gameplay and optimal server performance for all participants.*